Retail Sales Tip: How to Sell Luxury Retail Without A Discount

 Deep inside, they believe the watch, the fur, the yacht, the plane, the cruise isn't worth it.

-And if the salesperson doesn't believe your luxury goods are worth the price, they'll pass that disbelief right on to your customer.
+And if the salesperson doesn't believe your luxury goods are worth the price, they'll pass that disbelief on to your customer.
 Hence, that employee will tell you they had to discount.
-Make sure the type of employee you have on your floor believes in your product, and train how they see fit in while working in your high-end stores.
+Ensure the type of employee on your floor believes in your product, and train how they see fit while working in your high-end stores.

 See also, Best Suggestive Selling Tips and Techniques for Luxury Retail Stores